 3. Phone design > desktop design

-Over half of the internet is viewed through smartphones and tablets.
+of the internet is viewed through smartphones and tablets.
 People will view a website from a phone just as often as from a much larger desktop.
 Designs that work on desktops do not always translate well to the much smaller screens of phones.
 However, phone-to-desktop translation is much smoother.

 Because of this, it’s a good idea to begin web development and design with the mobile version of the site.
 This will save time and lead to the creation of a website that’s fully functional on a phone and a desktop.
 This will avoid the familiar problem of having a tiny phone screen deconstruct a beautiful desktop website.